-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by (Trained service technician only), that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - · If an action step is preceded by "(Trained service technicain only)", that step must be performed only by a trained service technician.

-Symptom Action The computer emits a continuous beep during POST, indicating that the startup (boot) microprocessor is not working correctly.
-(Trained service technician only) Make sure that the startup microprocessor is seated correctly.
+Symptom Action The server emits a continuous beep during POST, indicating that the startup (boot) microprocessor is not working correctly.
+(Trained service technician only) Make sure that the microprocessor is seated correctly.
 (Trained service technician only) Replace the microprocessor.

-Monitor problems
+Monitor or video problems